soasrsamh/anomaly_detection/README.md

 builds a social network of users and detects any behavior that is far from the average within that social network.

-Further details of the problem statement are included in the sections below the table of contents.
+Further details of the original problem statement are included in the sections below the table of contents.

 # Imports (nothing too crazy):
 import json